pretannikai/gptTools/README.md

 ## Setup
 - Run `./setup.py` to install requirements

-## Usage
+## ChatGPT export conversations.json Usage
-- Run `./gptDater.py input_filename` To add a "create_localtime" attribute to each prompt entry with a converted local time from the original create time:
+- Run `./gptDater.py input_filename` to add a "create_localtime" attribute to each prompt entry in the input file with a converted local time from the original create time
-- Run `./removeMappings.py input_filename` To destructively remove the 'mapping' attribute from each prompt entry
+- Run `./removeMappings.py input_filename` to destructively remove the 'mapping' attribute from each prompt entry in the input file